arrizer/MagicMirror/README.md

     - `client_secret`: Client secret of your netatmo app
     - `username`: Username of you netatmo account
     - `password`: Password of your netatmo acocunt
-- `stations`: Array of strings that is used to filter the netatmo base stations that are displayed, if your accounts contains more than one
+- `stations`: Array of strings that is used to filter the netatmo base stations that are displayed
+- `modules`: Array of objects, each having 2 keys:
+	- `module`: The module name of the netatmo module
+	- `title`: The title that is used in the dashboard UI

 ### Rain